 Heck, we never even really had to do any speaking activities ourselves.
 I had one “Spoken English” class where we learned all about English sound formation, the role of the lips and tongue for speech production, and so forth.

 Otherwise, it was up to you how much you participated in your classes.
 There were a few mandatory presentations, but most of my English professors weren’t natives.
-They were highly intelligent, knew their subject matter, but didn’t have the best accents or pronunciation themselves.
+They were highly intelligent, and knew their subject matter, but didn’t have the best accents or pronunciation themselves.

 We didn’t have a language lab at our university either.
 And none of our final exams ever included a speaking or even listening part.
 It was all about writing papers or multiple-choice tests.